Md-Maroof-Hasan/SPE-endsem/README.md

 # Authors
-Md Maroof Hasan Khan and Piyush Singh
-Developed as part of the Software Production Engineering (SPE) course project.
+Md Maroof Hasan Khan and Piyush Singh developed it as part of their Software Production Engineering (SPE) course project.

 ---